canokaue/cambi-mvp/README.md

 The main interface allows users to:

-1. Select a collateral type (mUSDC, mWETH, mWBTC)
+1. Select a collateral type (USDC, WETH, WBTC)
 2. Enter the amount of collateral to deposit
 3. Select the synthetic asset to mint
 4. Set a target collateral ratio (with minimum safety requirements)